 The Best Hotels in the 7th

-Tips for your your Paris Itinerary For 7 Days
+Tips for your your Paris itinerary

 If your schedule allows Versailles is magnificent and only a train ride on the RER away.